 A postpartum doula provides physical and emotional support to the mom after birth.
 They can help with newborn care (diapers and baths and feeding) and play with older children.
 They can do some light meal prep or light housework.
 They can go on field trips with you to the store to figure out how to get that pesky car seat into the cart, fill out thank you cards, and even provide some limited breastfeeding support.

-Heather Dvorak is an internationally board certified lactation consultant who is trained to identify tethered oral tissues like tongue and lip ties.
+Heather Dvorak is an international board-certified lactation consultant who is trained to identify tethered oral tissues like tongue and lip ties.
 She is the owner of A Baby Place, a business designed to support women from pregnancy through weaning.
 Her advice is to take a breastfeeding class.
 She also recommends exploring methods of giving a little extra milk such as using a syringe, finger feeding, spoon, or open cup in case there are concerns.

 One final piece to postpartum recovery that cannot be neglected and often needs to be planned for ahead of time is mental health.